 And if you’re not into individual servings, you can prepare the whole batch in a single 9×13″ baking dish.
 Just spread half of the marinara sauce in the bottom of the baking dish, lay all of the roll ups in it, cover them with the rest of the marinara and cheese, and bake for about 30 minutes.
 Again, when they cheese is melted and the sauce if bubbly, you know they’re done.

 These lasagna roll ups are an awesome weeknight dinner since the baking time is less than a full lasagna.
-Just add a fresh side salad and some crusty homemade garlic bread!
+Just add a simple side salad (or maybe this Italian chopped salad) and this super easy garlic bread!